 The Handbook requires that every faculty member below the rank of Professor be considered each year for possible promotion.
 The chair and/or departmental faculty should examine the list of faculty members below the rank of Professor and should initiate formal promotion evaluations for any promising candidates.
 Chairs might also send a letter annually to all faculty below the rank of Professor, asking for a response if they are interested in being reviewed for promotion.

 If a unit does not have at least three eligible departmental faculty members to make a promotion/tenure review and recommendation, a standing committee should be appointed by the Dean for this purpose (see Standing committees).

 When a faculty member asks for a promotion review, the chair and/or departmental faculty should consider the person's documented record of achievement and determine whether a formal promotion evaluation is merited.
 If the record does not warrant promotion or if the departmental vote is likely to be negative, the department is not required to continue with the promotion process.
 (This does not apply in any mandatory promotion/tenure case.)

 A departmental committee may be appointed to review each faculty member who is being considered for promotion and/or tenure.
 The committee should be composed of at least two members; all members should be senior in rank to the candidate.
 In small units the entire complement of senior faculty might be members.
 A unit may prefer to use the same committee for all Assistant Professors and/or Associate Professors.
 The review committee may have members from other units or disciplines that are closely related to the candidate's areas of interest.

 Documentation forwarded to the College for a promotion/tenure recommendation should include a report from the review committee which is separate from the department chair's report.

-Requests for each award are submitted to the Dean's Office by the department chair on behalf of the eligible faculty member; see Junior Faculty Development Award request form.
+Requests for each awards are submitted to the Dean's Office by the department chair on behalf of the eligible faculty member; see Junior faculty development award request form.